notkoen/Music-Names/Plugin Changelogs/ZombieLeaders Changelog.md

     - `sm_leader` will open leader menu if client is already a leader *(tilgep's suggestion)*
     - Added new functions for toggling outline and sprite
     - Reworked leader menu for better display and control
+- 1.4 (koen)
+    - Implemented SteamWorks for steam group leader access
+    - Added several new plugin messages
+    - Made `sm_leader` public but added diferent checks in the command callback